Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công thươngBáo Công thương26/09/2024

-This has led many analysts to conclude that Vietnamese coffee prices have entered a completely new price cycle.
+This has led many analysts to believe that Vietnamese coffee prices have entered a completely new price cycle.
 However, in reality, the ability to maintain high prices in the near future is quite uncertain as the supporting factors are all objective.
 In the long term, the orientation of increasing the value of the coffee industry through increasing the proportion of processed coffee and developing specialty coffee will be the "inevitable" path for the sustainability of the industry.

-Coffee prices anchor higher than market expectations
+Coffee prices are higher than the whole market expected.

 Everything has changed since the beginning of 2023 when Robusta coffee prices on the Intercontinental European Exchange (ICE-EU) and green coffee prices in Vietnam have continuously increased and broken many important record prices.
 Even this year, according to statistics from the Vietnam Commodity Exchange (MXV), domestic coffee prices reached 134,400 VND/kg on April 30, the highest price in history up to now.
 Robusta coffee prices on the ICE-EU continuously set new records, typically the price approaching 5,500 USD/ton in the trading session on September 16.
 Currently, although Vietnamese coffee prices are not at their historical peak, they still maintain a price of over 120,000 VND/kg, 2 to 3 times higher than the average of previous years.